Ian Smith

-Ian Douglas Smith (8 April 1919 – 20 November 2007) was a Rhodesian politician, farmer, and fighter pilot who served as Prime Minister of Rhodesia (known as Southern Rhodesia until October 1964 and now known as Zimbabwe) from 1964 to 1979.
+Ian Douglas Smith (8 April 1919 – 20 November 2007) was a Rhodesian and Zimbabwean politician, farmer, and fighter pilot who served as Prime Minister of Rhodesia from 1964 to 1979.
 (Note: In the eyes of the UK, Smith legally stopped being prime minister when his government declared independence on 11 November 1965.
 In practice, he remained in office until 1979.)
-He was the country's first leader to be born and raised in Rhodesia, and led the predominantly white government that unilaterally declared independence from the United Kingdom in November 1965 in opposition to their demands for the implementation of majority rule as a condition for independence.
-His 15 years in power were defined by the country's international isolation and involvement in the Rhodesian Bush War, which pitted the Rhodesian Security Forces against the Soviet and Chinese-funded military wings of the Zimbabwe African National Union (ZANU) and Zimbabwe African People's Union (ZAPU).
+He led the predominantly white-minority government that unilaterally declared independence from the United Kingdom in November 1965 after rejecting British demands for a transition to majority rule.
+His premiership was marked by international non-recognition, United Nations sanctions, and the Rhodesian Bush War.

-Smith was born to British settlers in the small town of Selukwe located in the Southern Rhodesian Midlands, four years before the colony became self-governing in 1923.
-During the Second World War, he served as a Royal Air Force fighter pilot, where a crash in Egypt resulted in facial and bodily wounds that remained conspicuous for the rest of his life.
-Following recovery, he served in Europe, where he was shot down and subsequently fought alongside Italian partisans.
-After the war, he established a farm in his hometown in 1948 and became a Member of Parliament for Selukwe that year.
-Originally a member of the Liberal Party, he defected to the United Federal Party in 1953, and served as Chief Whip from 1958 onwards.
-He left that party in 1961 in protest over the territory's new constitution, and went on to co-found the Rhodesian Front the following year.
+Smith was born in Selukwe, Rhodesia, to British settler parents.
+During the Second World War, he served as a Royal Air Force fighter pilot and was seriously injured in a crash in Egypt.
+He later served in Europe, where he was shot down and fought alongside Italian partisans.
+After the war, he returned to Southern Rhodesia, became a farmer, and was elected to the colony's parliament in 1948.
+He was initially a member of the Liberal Party, later joined the United Federal Party, and in 1962 co-founded the Rhodesian Front, which opposed immediate majority rule.